 Tooth loss and Eruption

 Usually, children with posterior crossbites problems face other teeth problems like crowding.
 Lateral jaw shifting is another problem that may arise due to crossbites.
 To reduce the effects of this problem, orthodontists eliminate any shifting that may be present due to a slender upper arch.
-Treating this problem at an early age is highly recommended.
+Treating this problem early is highly recommended.

 Protrusive Front Teeth

-Deep bites and Anterior Openbites
+Deep bites and Anterior Open

 Schedule Your First Appointment

 If you are fortunate enough to live in or near Nashville, TN, then make sure to contact Dr. Joel Gluck at Gluck Orthodontics for an appointment.
-Dr. Gluck offers his expert orthodontic services to.
+Dr. Gluck offers his expert orthodontic services:

-• Metal wire and bracket braces
+- Metal wire and bracket braces

-• Invisalign for adults or teenagers
+- Invisalign for adults or teenagers

-• Clear orthodontia made of color-matching ceramics
+- Clear orthodontia made of color-matching ceramics

 2125 Blakemore Avenue